-As with any residential improvement project, bathroom remodeling is an investment, as well as an opportunity to enhance your quality of life and increase the long-term value of your home in Philadelphia.
+As with any residence improvement project, bathroom remodeling is an investment, as well as an opportunity to enhance your quality of life and increase the long-term value of your home in Philadelphia.

 After all, it’s only a bathroom… Of course, it simply depends on your expectations.
 Is there good potential in changing your bathroom for the better?
 If not, then less design is needed.
 Regardless, the first step in planning a custom bathroom remodel is to establish a preliminary budget and clarify your project priorities.
 If your project budget is the most important consideration and your investment target is below the thresholds referenced here, you should consider trying to complete the design work yourself and then working directly with a small contractor.
 You may need to reduce your quality expectations for your selections as well.

 Alternately, if you do have the budget required and you feel that the moderate investment in working with a professional design team would benefit your bathroom, then design-build may be your best option.
 One reason to use a design-build remodeling team is that we can help you find the balance between what should be your two primary objectives: to make sure that your investment is well leveraged, and to open your vision to new design possibilities.

 In order to guide you in establishing an initial budget for your upcoming project, here is a look at the average costs for remodeling a high quality bathroom in Philadelphia: